Streaming Wars: Someone’s bound to win…right?

-Number 2…for now – HBO Max is in a prime position to take over the top spot and compete with the likes of Netflix, Disney+, Amazon Prime, but there are some steps that WarnerMedia can take to get there…and fast.
+As predicted, HBOMax cracked the “lords of the SVOD lands”, and currently sits 4th overall in terms of US Market share viewership.
+HBO Max is in a prime position to hold it’s the top spot and compete with the likes of Netflix, Disney+, Amazon Prime, but there are some steps that WarnerMedia can take to get there…and fast.
 Cost: US$14.99 per month

 - Viewer Experience (HIGH): The quality of content that comes with HBO is almost always guaranteed to be high (Game of Thrones, Watchmen, Chernobyl – just to name a few).
 The quantity of content is a very small question mark, but this should be answered with a well-pointed marketing campaign.
 HBO Max is paired with some of the best content creators in the world (including all WarnerMedia properties like DCUniverse, which brings an entire library of additional original content)

 - Operational Optimization (HIGH): When it comes to streaming high-quality content, WarnerMedia and HBO know who their viewers are and how to best serve them, see how HBO LATAM responded to bandwidth issues in early 2019